adotsch/jupyterq/README.md

-# JupyterQ
+# JupyerQ

-This is just a little help on how to run your own Jupyter Notebook server with the latest Q kernel and with your own license file.
+This is just a little help on how to run your own Jupyer Notebook server with the latest Q kernel and with your own license file.

 ## Prerequisites